scharlottej13/dask-blog/_posts/2021-11-05-mosaic-fusion.md

 the required number of images increases accordingly.

 To obtain an overview one has to fuse this large number of individual image tiles into a large mosaic image.
-Herer, we assume that the information required for positioning and alignment of the individual image tiles is known.
+Here, we assume that the information required for positioning and alignment of the individual image tiles is known.
 In the example presented here, this information is available as metadata recorded by the microscope, namely the microscope stage position and the pixel scale.
 Alternatively, this